• About

 Mark Brendanawicz of NBC's Parks and Recreation

-Filed Under: Culture, history, Jane Jacobs, planning Tagged With: city planning, high modernism, Jane Jacobs, leslie knope, liberal planning, Mark Brendanawicz, parks and rec, parks and recreation, peter hall, planning, ron swanson
+Filed Under: Culture, history, Jane Jacobs, planning Tagged With: city planning, Jane Jacobs, parks and recreation, planning

 Density Is How the Working Poor Outbid the Rich for Urban Land